VENUE HISTORY

-Festival Hall first opened its doors in 1913 as a roller-skating rink and later became a boxing arena.
-The venue was originally known as the West Melbourne Stadium and was a popular spot for sporting events and entertainment.
-In the 1950s and 1960s, Festival Hall became one of the most iconic music venues in Australia and hosted some of the biggest names in music.
+Festival Hall first opened its doors in 1913 as a roller-skating rink before transforming into a boxing arena.
+Originally known as the West Melbourne Stadium, the venue quickly became a hub for sporting events and entertainment.
+By the 1950s and 1960s, Festival Hall had cemented its place as one of Australia's most iconic music venues, hosting some of the biggest names in the industry!

 West Melbourne Stadium was tragically destroyed by fire in 1955, but was rebuilt in time for the 1956 Olympics Games, where it played host to the gymnastics and wrestling.